-- Never feed or attempt to catch wild animals like squirrels, raccoons, or rats.
+- Never feed or attempt to catch wild animals, such as squirrels, raccoons, or rats.

-- Never engage in aggressive playing.
-A family dog can accidentally bite you during a friendly game of tug of war.
+- Never engage in aggressive playing with animals.
+A family dog can accidentally bite you during a friendly game of tug-of-war.

-Unless the bite is completely unprovoked or the animal is sick, most bites can be easily prevented.
+Unless the bite is completely unprovoked or the animal is sick, most bites can be prevented easily.

 Medically Reviewed by: William A Morrison, MD